unahouExosite/docs/portals/README.md

 `POST /api/portals/v1/users/{user-id}/portals`

 Create a portal under a user.
-The create portal will have the same device, data sources, events, alerts and scripts as the Default Portal Template in /admin/portaltemplate if Default Portal Template is not "no template".
+The created portal will have the same device, data sources, events, alerts and scripts as the Default Portal Template in /admin/portaltemplate if Default Portal Template is not "no template".

 ##### Request